aws-samples/aws-media-services-vod-automation/MediaConvert-JobProgressMetrics/README.md

 Job Metrics:
 * most recent timestamp seen
 * job status in [SUBMITTED, PROGRESSING, COMPLETE, ERROR]
+* job in progress phase in [PROBING, TRANSCODING, UPLOADING]
+* percent of job completed
 * number of frames decoded
 * speed of decoding in FPS
 * percent complete of frames decoded